NYUGameCenter/Unity-Git-Config/README.md

 # Unity-Git-Config
-Here is where we maintain exemplar git configuration files for Unity3d projects
+We've put together some git configuration files to cover the majority of Unity/Git use cases & prevent your repos from filling up with cruft.

 # Setup instructions: